piekstra/tplinkcloud-service/README.md

 Download the latest version of Python [here](https://www.python.org/downloads/).

-### Uvicorn
+### Gunicorn

-Uvicorn is an HTTP server implementation which will be installed by running `pip install -r requirements.txt` from a terminal running in the [app directory](./app/).
+Gunicorn is a Python WSGI HTTP Server for UNIX which will be installed by running `pip install -r requirements.txt` from a terminal running in the [app directory](./app/).

-Read more about Uvicorn [here](https://www.uvicorn.org/).
+Read more about Gunicorn [here](https://gunicorn.org/).

 ## Environment